Super-Earth: In the Solar System

-The Solar System contains no known super-Earths, because Earth is the largest terrestrial planet in the Solar System, and all larger planets have both at least 14 times the mass of Earth and thick gaseous atmospheres without well-defined rocky or watery surfaces; that is, they are either gas giants or ice giants, not terrestrial planets.
 In January 2016, the existence of a hypothetical super-Earth ninth planet in the Solar System, referred to as Planet Nine, was proposed as an explanation for the orbital behavior of six trans-Neptunian objects, but it is speculated to also be an ice giant like Uranus or Neptune.
-A refined model in 2019 constrains it to around five Earth masses; planets of this mass are probably mini-Neptunes.
+A refined model in 2019 constrains it to around five Earth masses; planets of this mass are probably Mini-Neptunes.